David Hudnall

 The days of hanging a sign and opening the door to start a new business are long gone.
 Competition is fierce.
 If you plan to market your services to outside clients, hire someone who understands business startups and digital/social media marketing.
 Your second employee should be an experienced laboratory technician with managerial skills to help get the lab up and running.
 Then hire additional staff as your business grows.

-3. Equipment Needed To Start a Dental Lab
+3. Equipment Needed To Start a Dental Laboratory

-You don’t have to buy every piece of equipment imaginable to operate a good lab.
+You don’t have to buy all the innovative technologies to operate a good lab.
 First, decide what type of services you will provide.
+Selecting high-quality dental materials is crucial to ensure the durability and effectiveness of dental restorations.
 You can get a good start with the following:

 • Workbenches